Prerequisites

 ```

-<Image src="https://storage.googleapis.com/hashnode_product_documentation_assets/quick_guides/using_pieces_copilot_with_memory_context/new_media/extra_example.png" alt="" align="center" fullwidth="true" />
+<Image src="https://storage.googleapis.com/hashnode_product_documentation_assets/quick_guides/using_pieces_copilot_with_memory_context/new_media/extra_example.png" alt="Conversational Search implementing an issue with a single prompt" align="center" fullwidth="true" />